-All of these disorders are related to elevated inflammation levels — and as you’ll learn, by reducing inflammation, the root of most diseases, you place your body in a state that is conducive to healing.
-Here’s the good news: many whole foods that are available in common grocery stores can help reverse coronary heart disease and lower your risk for developing various forms of cardiovascular disorders.
+What is heart disease caused by, and what does this tell us about how to prevent it?
+Most cardiovascular disorders are related to elevated inflammation levels — so, as you’ll learn, by reducing inflammation, the root of most diseases, you can place your body in a state that is conducive to healing.

-According to the University of Maryland Medical Center, some symptoms of CHD can be very noticeable, however, it’s also possible to have this disease and experience no symptoms at all or only slight symptoms.
-Therefore, not everyone who has CHD even knows it — especially people who are in the early stages.
+Not everyone who has CHD even knows it — especially people who are in the early stages.
+Some symptoms of CHD can be very noticeable, however, it’s also possible to have this disease and experience no symptoms at all or only slight symptoms.

 - Pains or numbness in your breast bone (sternum), neck, arms, stomach or upper back